volcaninha/testing/README.md

 - Automating citation retrieval for publication workflows
 - Enhancing bibliographic managements tools with DOI-based citation retrieval

-## Troubleshooting :wrench:
+## :wrench: Troubleshooting

 While using the DOI Citation Finder, there may occur some issues or errors.
 It could happen, that:
 - No DOI found in the PDF.
 Not every document contains a DOI.
 - Error retreiving citation from doi.org API.
 In this case, the API responds with some error code.
+- Since the app is looking for the first occurrence of the "doi"-pattern, it could happen, in theory, that it matches the word "doing" :bomb:.
+This results in a query with invalid argument.
+Not intended to implement extra checks for this.

-In case of one of these issues, the Doi Citation Finder will give you a short note in the text window.
+In case of one of these issues, the DOI Citation Finder will give you a short note in the text window.

 ## License